End-to-End Conformal Calibration for Optimization Under Uncertainty: Appendix: Experiment details

 We use the same dataset as \citet{donti_task-based_2017} in our price forecasting for battery storage problem.
 In this dataset, the target $y \in \R^{24}$ is the hourly PJM day-ahead system energy price for 2011-2016, for a total of 2189 days.
 Unlike \citet{donti_task-based_2017}, though, we do not exclude any days whose electricity prices are too high (>500\$/MWh).
 Whereas \citet{donti_task-based_2017} treated these days as outliers, our conditional robust optimization problem is designed to output robust decisions.
 For predicting target for a given day, the inputs $x \in \R^{101}$ include the previous day's log-prices, the given day's hourly load forecast, the previous day's hourly temperature, the given day's hourly temperature, and several calendar-based features such as whether the given day is a weekend or a US holiday.

 For the setting without distribution shift, we take a random 20\% subset of the dataset as the test set; because the test set is selected randomly, it is considered exchangeable with the rest of the dataset.
-For the setting with distribution shift, we take the chronologically last 20\% of the dataset as the test set; because load, electricity prices, and temperature all have distribution shifts over time, the test set is not exchangeable with the rest of the dataset.
+For the setting with distribution shift, we take the chronologically last 20\% of the dataset as the test set; because load, electricity prices, and temperature all have distribution shifts over time, the test set is not exchangeable with the rest of the dataset. \Cref{fig:storage_distshift_data} illustrates the data from the distribution shift setting, where the electricity price tends to be lower and has lower variability in the test set compared to the training/validation splits.
 For each seed, we further use a 80/20 random split of the remaining data for training and calibration.

-\paragraph{Portfolio optimization} For the portfolio optimization task, we used synthetically generated data.
+\paragraph{Portfolio optimization.} For the portfolio optimization task, we used synthetically generated data.
 We sample $x \in \R^2, y \in \R^2$ from a mixture of three 4-D multivariate Gaussian distributions as used in \cite{chenreddy_end--end_2024}.
 Formally,

 where $p_a + p_b + p_c = 1$.
 Specifically,